 Into New Street (Station Road)

-The first section of Station Road to be laid out was a short cul-de-sac, about 40 yards in length, lying to the east of North Street and in the late 1850’s known as ‘Great East Street’.
+The first section of the street to be laid out was a very short cul-de-sac, about 40 yards in length, lying to the east of North Street, from A to B. In the late 1850’s this curious cul-de-sac was known as ‘Great East Street’.

 Next door at 17 New Street is the family of Heanor-born coalminer George and Ruth Johnson.